aryamansuri/NBA-3PointAnalysis/README.md

 The repo is structured as:

 -   `data` contains the data sources used in analysis including the raw data.
-Additional information about the data can be found in other/datasheet
+Additional information about the data can be found in `other/datasheet`.
--   `model` contains the Bayesian Generalized Linear model
+-   `model` contains the Bayesian Generalized Linear model.
+-   `other` contains the sketch of the dataset and graph.
+This also contains the datasheet and the chat history for the LLM usage.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download, clean and test data and build the model.

 ## Statement on LLM usage

-Parts of the datasheet were written using ChatGPT 3.5 and the entire chat history can be found in other/llm/usage.txt
+Parts of the datasheet were written using ChatGPT 3.5 and the entire chat history can be found in `other/llm/usage.txt`

 ## How to Run